Brighton & Hove Albion F.C.: Goldstone Ground

-For 95 years Brighton and Hove Albion were based at the Goldstone Ground in Hove, until the board of directors decided to sell the stadium.
+For 95 years Brighton and Hove Albion were located at the Goldstone Ground in Hove, until the board of directors decided to sell the stadium.
 The sale, implemented by majority shareholder Bill Archer and his chief executive David Bellotti, proved controversial, and the move provoked widespread protests against the board.
 The club received little if any money from this sale.

 In their last season at the Goldstone, 1996–97, the Seagulls were in danger of relegation from the Football League.
 They won their final game at the Goldstone against Doncaster Rovers, setting up a winner-takes-all relegation game at Hereford United, who were level on points with the Seagulls.
 Brighton drew 1–1, and Hereford were relegated to the Football Conference on goals scored.